-The drain saver is located inside the recovery tank and is accessed by opening the recovery lid.
-It is designed to collect large debris that is picked up by the squeegee so it does not settle in your recovery tank or clog the drain hose.
+The drain saver is located inside the recovery tank and is accessed by opening the recovery tank lid.
+It is designed to collect large debris that is picked up by the squeegee so it does not settle in your recovery tank or clog the drain hose or it opening.